cosmiconfig/cosmiconfig/README.md

 - a JSON or YAML "rc file" (anywhere up the directory tree)
 - a `.config.js` CommonJS module (anywhere up the directory tree)

-For example, if your module's name is "soursocks," cosmiconfig will search out configuration in the following places:
+For example, if your module's name is "soursocks", cosmiconfig will search out configuration in the following places:

 - a `soursocks` property in `package.json` (anywhere up the directory tree)
 - a `.soursocksrc` file in JSON or YAML format (anywhere up the directory tree)